Are employee passwords sacrosanct?

 In addition, Maryland became apparently the first state to consider the matter, per the Boston Globe, in 2012.
 Furthermore, according to the National Conference of State Legislatures, several bills have been proposed around the country.

 However, aside from the ones listed above, only the following states seem to have these laws.
-Then according to the National Conference of State Legislatures, the following states have pending laws (as of 2019): Florida, Hawaii, Massachusetts, Minnesota, and New York.
-And then in 2018, these states considered the matter: Georgia, Hawaii, Massachusetts, Minnesota, Missouri, and New York.
+Then according to the National Conference of State Legislatures, there are also such laws in Guam and the District of Columbia.

 So these bills come up repeatedly.